B-Jones-RFD/sp-rest-connect/README.md

 ## Prerequisites

-This project requires NodeJS (version 16 or later) and NPM.
+This project requires NodeJS (version 16) and NPM.
 [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
 To make sure you have them available on your machine, try running the following command.